michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 1. How does the number of reducer influence the behavior of the Pairs approach?
 2. Why does `TextPair` need to be Comparable?
 3. Can you use the implemented reducers as *Combiners*?
+4. How many output bytes are spilled by the mappers to produce intermediate files?
+Keep this value in mind and compare to the "stripes" approach, next.

 ### The ''Stripes'' Design Pattern